ccme-tmc/LAMP_dmet/README.md

 # LAMP_dmet

-This is a package based on [PySCF](https://github.com/pyscf/pyscf) to perform quantumn embedding calculation for excited state properties of strongly correlated systems.
+This is a package based on [PySCF](https://github.com/pyscf/pyscf) to perform quantum embedding calculations of excited-state properties for strongly correlated systems.